 - Click the down-facing caret on a component or sub-component to hide or expand its associated features.

-Organize by objectives (Scale or Enterprise plans)
+Organize by objectives (Enterprise plans)

 - Select Objectives to group feature ideas by their relevant objective.